poyrazkaya1/-mcp_server_for_QGIS/README.md

-# AI-Driven Attribute Analysis Plugin for QGIS
+# MCP Server for QGIS

 A QGIS plugin designed to streamline GIS data management and attribute analysis by integrating local Large Language Models (LLMs) via the Model Context Protocol (MCP).